 If you’re in a situation where you need to be concerned with being spotted by unfriendly folks, location selection should involve a degree of camouflage and separation from the beaten path.

 Constructing your shelter with an irregular shape and applying some local materials to help it blend in are important choices.

 A shelter constructed in different environments requires different considerations, but the focus of this article is on a wooded lean to shelter.

-I admittedly cheated when selecting the location for my lean to shelter.
+I admittedly cheated when selecting my location.
 It was on family land adjacent to an old campsite I know is dry, flat, and comfortable to sleep in.

 It provides ready supply to essential needs like water and fuel for fires, is in a secluded and discreet location, and is an easy-to-access area from local roads.

 We found the remnants of an old campfire which is a good indicator that the location is reasonable for staying in.
 Other evidence to keep an eye for is the presence of deer beds, indicating it’s a safe place for them to avoid detection and get some rest.